Department of Justice is now the Department of Communities and Justice. Find out more >

 NSW Law Reform Commission.
 Such authorisation may be given where it is required or authorised by law or where the Director is satisfied that any confidentiality or privacy requirements will be respected.

-1.15 Information will generally be collected by NSW Sentencing Council staff and held on the secure computer systems provided by the Department of Justice.
+1.15 Information will generally be collected by NSW Sentencing Council staff and held on the secure computer systems provided by the Department of Communities and Justice.

 1.16 Third party services may be used for the purposes of collecting or holding information.
 The NSW Sentencing Council will use reputable services with adequate privacy policies.
 Providers of information will be clearly told when a third party service is used.
 Beyond this, the NSW Sentencing Council cannot take responsibility for information security on third party servers.